Finding out about the history of Iceland is just like experiencing the country itself – it is interesting and full of surprises!

 Iceland is a product of a series of underwater volcanoes.

-Iceland was formed 20 million years ago from a serious of underwater volcanoes.
+Iceland began forming about 24 million years ago from volcanic eruptions on the Mid-Atlantic ridge.
 The timescales mean that Iceland is considered young compared to other islands and landmasses around the world.

 The first people to inhabit Iceland were Irish hermits.